Well-Being and Support

 The Revd Canon Susannah Izzard is a psychoanalytic psychotherapist registered with the UKCP (UK Council of Psychotherapy).
 She is also a priest with PTO in the Diocese of St Edmundsbury and Ipswich.
 It is her role to be available to clergy who are experiencing difficulties of any kind.
-Clergy who wish to make an appointment to see her should email Susannah Izzard, her office is near Beccles.
+Clergy who wish to make an appointment to see her should email Susannah Izzard or call 07702 571760, her office is near Beccles.
 This initial appointment is free of charge and is an opportunity to explore in confidence the nature of the difficulty and to consider possible avenues of help.
 Should counselling be appropriate, Susannah will offer this herself, or make a referral to a counsellor near to the clergyperson’s home where possible.

 - Counselling Leaflet | PDF